 The LEA will continue to work with probation officers to assist in meeting the needs of students transitioning from the Alice M. Worsley School at the Juvenile Justice Campus.
 Probation officers attend the transition meetings mentioned in the above prompts, in addition to student IEPs and Section 504 meetings, and are members of the School Site Council, English Language Advisory Council, and PTA.
-LEA and probation staff share data regarding student academic and behavioral progress and make facility and school decisions daily, with larger collaborative groups meeting on a monthly basis.
+LEA and probation staff share data regarding students' academic and behavioral progress and make facility and school decisions daily, with larger collaborative groups meeting monthly.
 Probation counselors are in all classrooms at Worsley School.